PatrickHechler/primitive-code/README.md

 `ADDFP <NO_CONST_PARAM> , <PARAM>`
 * adds the floating point values of both parameters and stores the floating point sum in the first parameter
 * definition:
-    * note that the aritmetic error interrupt is executed instead if p1 or p2 is NAN
+    * note that the aritmetic error interrupt is executed instead if p1 or p2 is signaling-NAN
     * `p1 <- p1 fp-add p2`
     * `IP <- IP + CMD_LEN`
 * binary: